keycloak-competence-center/keycloak-database-userstorage/extensions/keycloak-database-userstorage/README.md

 Keycloak Database Userstorage
 ===

-The `Keycloak Database Userstorage` extension makes it possible to use an existing database as the source of users.
-It provides an implementation of the [Keycloak User Storage SPI].
+The `Keycloak Database Userstorage` allows to use an existing database as the source of users.
+It provides therefor an implementation of the [Keycloak User Storage SPI].
 The code is mostly copied from [xsuchy09], which is a fork of a fork of [singular-keycloak-database-federation].
 The following changes have been made:

-- not all supported JDBC drivers are required during runtime, only the ones which are actually configured
+- not all supported JDBC drivers are required during runtime, only the ones which are actually used
 - paging support for queries is fixed for Oracle

 The following databases are supported: